MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-02-26-a-look-inside-my-portfolio-site.md

 <h3>Implementing a Blog</h3>

 During my first release, the portfolio site didn’t include a blog section but I recently upgraded the site and added a blog with Jekyll.
 Jekyll is a static site generator that was written in Ruby.
-After researching the different blog alternatives, I decided it was my best option since it is lightweight and strongly supported.
+After researching the different blog alternatives, I decided it was my best option since it is lightweight and widely supported.

-The syntax and blog folder structure of Jekyll are a little different than what I’m used to, but the official documentation for was very clear and helpful.
+The syntax and blog folder structure of Jekyll are a little different than what I’m used to, but the official Jekyll documentation was very clear and helpful.

 It took me a while to display the blog posts the way I wanted and it required a lot of CSS.
 I researched best practices for blog layouts and implemented many of the tips I discovered.